 Product Manager Interview Guide

 The interview process for a PM can vary based on factors like the job you're applying for, your experience, and your seniority level.
 However, there are some common stages you can expect, regardless of the company or role.
+For specific examples, see the Meta Product Marketing Manager Interview Guide and Google Associate Product Manager guides.

 The first step is you apply for the open position, and companies perform a shortlisting of resumes at their end.
 Following this, there are: